Microsoft (MSFTON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Microsoft Historical Price

-According to the latest data gathered on Microsoft live price page, the current price of Microsoft is 523.61USD.
+According to the latest data gathered on Microsoft live price page, the current price of Microsoft is 528.21USD.
 The circulating supply of Microsoft(MSFTON) is

 In the past 24 hours, Microsoft has shown a price movement of